AbdelrahmanGolden/Not-Found-404/README.md

 ## Functional Requirements
 1. **Sign up | Login and User Profile**
 - User registration, login (email and password), and a profile.

+2. **Admin Profile**
+- can add/edit/delete movies and ban users.

-2. **Categories tab (Movies and TV Shows)**
+3. **Categories tab (Movies and TV Shows)**
 - Browse by genre, year, popular/new releases, and “My interests”.

-3. **Search**
+4. **Search**
 - Search movies and shows by title, actor, director, genre, or tag.

-4. **Ratings and Reviews**
+5. **Ratings and Reviews**
 - Users can rate (0–10) and write reviews for movies/shows; reviews are editable and deletable by their authors.

-5. **Collections / Lists**
+6. **Collections / Lists**
 - Users can create, edit, and share custom lists, and lists appear on their profile.

-6. **Recommendations**
+7. **Recommendations**
 - Recommendation endpoint returns up to 20 suggested movies for a user.

-7. **Notifications**
+8. **Notifications**
-   - Notifications when a new episode of a series the user follows is released.
+- Notifications when a new episode of a series the user follows is released or if one of his friends recommended to him.

 8. **Continue Watching**
 - Track watch progress so users can resume a movie or episode where they left off.

 ## Non-Functional Requirements